 Textured and stained surfaces and smaller parquetry planks used for herringbone are obviously dearer.

 Oaks are more commonly used world-wide so these will be cheaper than Australian timbers.

-As a general guide 12mm Aussies and Oaks start around $60 – $70/sqm, Omniflor is low $70s and then there are a wide range from mid $70s right past $100.
+As a general guide 12mm Aussies and Oaks start around $60 – $70/sqm, Omniflor is low $70s and then there is a wide range from mid $70s right past $100.